Soil -- Agapetes can adapt to many soils, but it prefers a loose, well-draining soil mix that is slightly acidic and

-If your tap water is very high in minerals ("hard water") it's best to use bottled water or rainwater.
-If you may need to use bottled water or rainwaterr.
+If your tap water is very high in minerals ("hard water"), you may need to use bottled water or rainwaterr.
 If that's not practical for you, use a fertilizer for acid-loving plants, to counteract the alkalinity of the tap water.

 Climate -- Agapetes prefers mild temperatures.
 In warmer conditions, keep the pot shaded so the roots stay cool.
 It can probably survive several degrees of frost, but it's happiest with temperatures above 40°F (4°C).
 I recommend protecting it from frost at least the first 2 years, until it has a caudex.
 Indoors, over about 40-45% humidity is best.

 If you have any questions or problems, please contact me.